FBnil/evidencer/README.md

 tip: Make sure your ./scripts/ are executable (chmod +x) and have a '=' sign in their name.

-Tab-completion starts from the beginning of each ./scripts/ file, if you know what you are looking for, add a plus to the end, and it will match the expression at any position.
+Tab-completion starts from the beginning of each ./scripts/ file, if you know what you are looking for, append a `+`, and it will match the expression at any position.
 So if you have `get.the.spoon=+` then `spo+` finds the spoon with tab, and if it's the only suggestion, then that is expanded in one go.
+The `+` also works as an AND.
+So if you have found multiple scripts, add some other subtring that distinctly defines the test that you want after `+`, then press tab again.
+So if you have `get.a.spoon=+` and `os.show.boottime=+`, then `oo+` would find them both, and `oo+b` would only find the latter, and expand to that full script name.

+Note: Tab Expansion is still a bit wonky here and there. (for example, if you go back to left with the cursor, or if you used parameters)

 ## Build in Help

 You can add help comments in all scripts in ./scripts/, then, when you have a substring of a script, you can use `-h` to show only the help.
 Use `-hv` for extended help.
 To acomplish this you need to have lines that start with `#:` and the extended help lines need to start with `#+:`
-To show all help available, use a dot: `./evidencer . -hv` (you can switch the order of the parameters)
+To show all help available, use a dot: `./evidencer . -hv` (you can switch the order of the parameters).
+Note that you NEED to add any expression (like a dot) or it will default to the internal usage help.

 If you do not want colors, use NOCOLORS, like so: